zzaimeche/saltwikiclone/How-to-promote-the-Salt-packages.md

 ----

-We should always check if diff (changes to be promoted) is correct and expected:
+We should always check if diff (changes to be promoted) is correct and expected.

+Your check-list:

+- all new entries you've added are there
+- all new patches you've added are there
+- all patches you've removed are also removed
+- nothing else is happening that you didn't do (gets removed or added)

 ```bash
 # Example of how to show changes that are going to be promoted